Saint Louis is a Thrived Historical Site in Senegal!

 The heart of the colonial city of Saint Louis, the capital of Saint-Louis Region is located on the border with Mauritania, northwest of Senegal on the island of Ndar where the Senegal River flows into the Atlantic.

-People who speak Wolof, the widely spoken language in Senegal call the city Ndar.
 The city has expanded eastward into the mainland, where it is surrounded by swamps, and over time, it has encroached to the west on the long, narrow sand of Langue de Barbarie peninsula.

-The following page is about Saint-Louis and the climate change that affects the region entirely.
 If you have more information about the area or about any beautiful site in Senegal, please use the form at the bottom to contribute to this page and receive invaluable gifts for doing so.
-Those gifts are useful and you could use them to better your life.
-Thanks.

-French traders founded Saint Louis in 1659 on the uninhabited island Ndar and named the city after the French King Louis XIV.
 For nearly three centuries, the city served as the capital of French West Africa and was one of the most active cities in Africa.

 Not only the treasury of the city has been exploited to the benefits of the merchants, but also the slave trade was one kind of the humiliation the citizens have faced for decades and has been the shame of that century.

-However, ethnic movements had fierce confrontation to such kind of trade through the years.
 The European merchants in the city exported slaves (which is indeed a bad trade), ivory, gold, skins, gum Arabic (Arabic gum) and later peanuts to their beneficiaries, the Atlantic merchants.

 There was a French-African community in St. Louis during that period.
 Descendants of local women as well as European merchants became indispensable middlemen in trade between the middle and the upper parts of Senegal and the coast.